 Santa Clara is home to more than 45,000 housing units, 44.4 percent of which are owner-occupied, according to the United States Census Bureau.

-The least expensive homes for sale in Santa Clara include condos and townhomes.
+The least expensive homes for sale include condos and townhomes.
 You’ll sometimes find one-bedroom, one-bathroom condos starting at around $425,000, but they sell quickly.

 Detached, single-family homes typically start in the high-$800,000s and top out at more than $2 million.

-Real estate prices fluctuate so feel free to contact us if you’re interested in current prices of homes for sale in Santa Clara.
+Real estate prices fluctuate so feel free to contact us if you’re interested in current prices of homes for sale.